 Steven Zulu is going a mile in escaping poverty.
 Now he is to expanding his well digging business with manual drilling of boreholes.
 He is very happy that Jacana trained him in manual drilling and guides him in the expansion of his business.
-Stephen is now drilling affordable boreholes for his community.

 Steven and his team faced some problems as a group.
 Jacana proposed to have every week a weekly planning meeting.
 This is very helpful for the group.
 Also a bookkeeping system is introduced to Steven and his team.
 There is no longer confusion about money needed for materials, back up money and salaries.
 Everybody registers his hours worked and according to that they get paid.
 Steven showed himself as a great leader of the team.

 The well of Thomas Phiri was deepened by Steven and Hastings.
 In this well they could not use the Mzuzu drilling method because the soil structure at the bottom of the well was very rocky.
 Steven and Hastings had to climb inside with a hammer and chisel to deepen it.

 After that they installed the pump.
 The clean water was very welcomed by Thomas his wife and the neighbors.